 - 34,000 pounds for tandem as well as drive axles

 If your cargo exceeds these restrictions, you may need to find transport equipment with additional axles to carry the additional weight.
 You also may need to make arrangements for support vehicles to accompany the load on the road.
-Such support vehicles could include chase and pilot cars, even what are called bucket trucks that move overhead cables.
+Such support vehicles could include chase and pilot cars, even what is called bucket trucks that move overhead cables.

 Our best advice?
 As soon as you know that you need a heavy haul shipped, start contacting transport companies because you will be working very closely (this close) with them for weeks or months as you and they work out the equipment and permits needed.